fionaso/hugo-new-site/content/post/javascript-basics.md

 draft: false
 ---

 Although JavaScript has a different syntax compared with HTML & CSS, the language is still easy to learn as it's written in plain english.
-That means, no crazy Matrix-like codes that only you and you peers can understand but more importantly (and that's only an assumption at this point), it will make it much easier to debug.
+That means, no crazy Matrix-like codes that only you and you peers can understand. <!--more-->
+But more importantly (and that's only an assumption at this point), it will make it much easier to debug and for others (you, the reader) to understand.

 Let's have a look at JavaScript basics.